Invariants and chaos in the Volterra gyrostat without energy conservation: Constants of motion for the Volterra gyrostat (VG)

-in the last three equations of Eq. (\ref{eq:p29-1}) confers a zero determinant, so only two of these three equations are linearly independent.
-In subclasses where $a,b,c\neq0$ the remainder of the equations are linearly independent, making for six equations in six unknowns and only a trivial solution to the constants of motion.

-The constants of motion for the subclasses are plotted in Figure 5, along with numerically integrated trajectories starting from the initial condition $\mathrm{x}\left(0\right)=\left[ \right]^{T}$.
-In general, only those subclasses enjoying two constants of motion have periodic solutions.
-The corresponding time-series of $C_{1}$ and $C_{2},$where they exist, are shown in Figure 6.
-Figure 5 illustrates three subclasses (2,3,7) where dynamics resides on a two-dimensional manifold, as the result of enjoying a single constant of motion.
-The quasiperiodicity of these solutions is apparent from the relative thickness of these trajectories in the figure.
+in the last three equations of Eq. (\ref{eq:p42}) confers a zero determinant, so only two of these three equations are linearly independent.
+In subclasses where $a,b,c\neq0$ the remainder of the equations are linearly independent, making for six equations in six unknowns and only a trivial solution to the invariants. \end{itemize} The invariants for the subclasses are plotted in Figure 3, along with numerically integrated trajectories starting from the initial condition $\mathrm{x}\left(0\right)=\left[ \right]^{T}$.
+In general, only those subclasses enjoying two invariants have periodic solutions from any initial condition.
+The corresponding time-series of $C_{1}$ and $C_{2},$where they exist, are shown in SI Fig 3.
+Figure 3 of the paper illustrates three subclasses (2,3,7) where dynamics resides on a two-dimensional manifold, as the result of enjoying a single constant of motion.
+The absence of periodicity of these solutions is apparent from the relative thickness of these trajectories in the figure.
 Since the dynamics of these subclasses is circumscribed by the Poincar$\acute{\textrm{e}}$-Bendixson theorem \cite{Guckenheimer1983}, we will not consider these further.
-Figure 5 also shows a subclass (4) that, like the general case, has no constants of motion as a result of all the linear coefficients being nonzero.
-Figure 6 demonstrates the unchanging nature of the constants of motion for each of the subclasses, where these exist.
-The time-series of the expressions for these constants in Table 5 have been plotted in this figure, following numerical integration of the respective models.
+Figure 3 also shows a subclass (4) that, like the general case, has no invariants as a result of all the linear coefficients being nonzero.
+Thus, relaxing the energy conservation constraint opens the door to much richer dynamics of the TVG, as illustrated below.